-In the second and third years students improve their fluency in reading and accuracy of translation through a translation class.
-The course offers the revision and consolidation of basic morphology, grammar, syntax and vocabulary, leading on to more advanced work involving the reading and translation of a selection of texts in both prose and verse, unseen translation from Greek into English and translation from English into Greek through a series of linguistic exercises.
+The translation course offers the revision and consolidation of basic morphology, grammar, syntax and vocabulary, leading on to more advanced work involving the reading and translation of a selection of texts in both prose and verse, unseen translation from Greek into English and translation from English into Greek through a series of linguistic exercises.
 In addition you will study major literary works by authors such as Homer, Herodotus and Plato.